ais-one/cookbook/README.md

  - in **example-nuxt** project (see example-nuxt/README.md on quickstart)
  - in **example-firebase** project
    - example-firebase/src/pages/MultiCrud/Example.vue (also, demonstrates multiple vue-crud-x used in a single page)

-## 5 Changes

-See RELEASE.MD file for change history

 ---